JChafin87/BaseballStatFinder/README.md

 .

 #Running the Program
 There are multiple ways to access this program.
 It can be compiled and ran with any Java IDE, but since I created the project using Eclipse, I will explain how to run the program through Eclipse.
-Feel free to use any Java IDE you wish.
+Feel free to use any Java IDE or compiler you wish.

 1. [Download Eclipse](http://www.eclipse.org/downloads/packages/release/Kepler/SR2) and install it.